angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 Basic lands have always held an interesting deckbuilding space in Legacy.
-They dodge a lot of strategies usage of cards like Wasteland, Blood Moon or :card[Back to Basics] but can really stifle your mana development, especially in a deck like Doomsday that needs to pivot from {U} to {B}{B}{B} to {U}{U}.
+They dodge a lot of strategies usage of cards like Wasteland, Blood Moon or :card[Back to Basics] but can really hinder your mana development, especially in a deck like Doomsday that needs to pivot from {U} to {B}{B}{B} to {U}{U}.
 Certain styles of Doomsday, especially the slower styles of the deck tend to run a high basic land count compared to faster versions of the deck (and yes we do